intmus/inttheory19-20/_10-intro-part-writing/b1-part-writing-errors.md

 - Range
     - Each part must stay within the typical range for that voice/instrument?
 - Doubling
-    - **Do** double the root of a chord when possible
+    - You can double the root of a chord when possible.
-    - For triads, **do** double the fifth if necessary.
+    - For triads, you may double the fifth instead of the root if necessary.
-        - This is even preferable if the triad is in second inversion.
+        - This is actually more preferable if the triad is in second inversion.
     - **Do not** double the third because it is a tendency tone.
 If this is doubled, it will force you to choose between the incorrect resolution of a tendency tone or unacceptable parallel octaves.
+Also, the third should also be least present chord tone in the balance for the chord to sound best.
-    - **Do not** double the seventh because it is a tencency tone.
+    - **Do not** double the seventh because it is a tendency tone.
 If this is doubled, it will force you to choose between the incorrect resolution of a tendency tone or unacceptable parallel octaves.
     - **Do not** double the fifth of a seventh chord.
 This would require omitting the root, third, or seventh, and none of these are expendable.

 ## Part-writing errors

 In addition to the voicing rules, there are a number of standard part-writing errors that should be avoided as well:
 1. Parallel perfect octaves or perfect fifths
 2. Similar octaves or fifths (sometimes referred to as "direct", "hidden", or "exposed")
 3. Unacceptable unequal fifths
 4. Contrary perfect octaves or perfect fifths

+Please note that these errors *must be within the same two voices* across both chords.
+Due to the nature of consistently doubling roots when possible, there will almost always be parallel perfect octaves, parallel perfect fifths, and/or contrary perfect octaves and perfect fifths if you consider every voice possible, but this is not what these errors are looking for.
+For example, a root position C major triad moving to a root position G triad will have two voices on C in the first chord and two voices on G in the second chord, if standard doubling practices are observed.
+This is fine as long as its not in the *same* two voices in both chords (e.g. soprano and bass both have C and then both have a G).

 Each of the four primary categories of part-writing errors are *symptoms* of voice-leading issues.
 If you understand the underlying voice-leading issues of each of these errors, you can find them more easily and avoid them in your own part-writing.

 ## Parallel perfect fifths and perfect octaves (PP5, PP8)

-**Part-writing errors result from poor voice-leading.
-For example, look at the progression below and try to find our first major error: *parallel octaves*.
+Part-writing errors result from poor voice-leading.
+For example, look at the progression below and try to find our first major error: *parallel perfect octaves* (PP8).
 Once you have found it, look to see if a voicing rule has been broken.
-If the voicing error is not fixed, is there any way to avoid the parallel octaves without incorrectly resolving a tendency tone?**
+If the voicing error is not fixed, is there any way to avoid the parallel octaves without incorrectly resolving a tendency tone?

 {% capture ex1 %}X:1
 T:Parallel perfect octaves (PP8)
 M:4/4
+Q:1/4=80
 L:1/2
 K:C
 V:1